Mimi So: Mimi So Brand

 Mimi So attracted a celebrity following after designing the wedding rings and jewelry for David Bowie and Iman.
 Subsequently, her limited edition designs were frequently worn by the stars of HBO’s Sex and the City.

 Neiman Marcus began selling her jewelry in one test location in 2002, and then expanded to 15 precious jewelry salons.

 In 2004, Compagnie Financière Richemont, the conglomerate that owns Cartier and several other international luxury brands, formed a joint venture with the designer, launching Mimi So International.
 The primary goal was international expansion, resulting in the opening of flagship stores in New York, Beverly Hills and Tokyo, with Japan distribution supported by Cartier.

 The agreement entitled Richemont to purchase full control of the firm after seven years.
 But after two years, Richemont proposed to take majority ownership immediately.
 Instead, preferring to maintain control, she bought out Richemont’s share in 2007.
 Fashion designer Carolina Herrera has been on the Mimi So International Board of Directors since 2004.

 Before and during the partnership with Richemont, she advised and designed collections for sister brands including Cartier and Piaget, and designed the first jewelry assortment for Montblanc.

 In 2012, she was selected as a featured designer by De Beers for the Forevermark Diamond campaign.

 In 2005, Mimi So opened a three-story penthouse overlooking 5th Avenue in New York, which featured a designer salon and a glass-enclosed client cafe within a jewelry workshop.
 Designed by her with support from architects Yabu Pushelberg, it is a modern interpretation of the classical jewelry atelier townhouse, where the retail showroom sat on ground floor, with design and production floors above.
 Yabu Pushelberg also co-designed her Japan flagship inside the ground floor of Tokyo’s Mitsukoshi Nihonbashi department store, and a boutique on Rodeo Drive in Beverly Hills.

-So generally releases two to three limited edition jewelry collections per year, in sync with the fashion calendar.
+Mimi So generally releases two to three limited edition jewelry collections per year, in sync with the fashion calendar.
 The jewelry is predominantly hand made in her New York studios.

 The Mimi So website was noted by The Wall Street Journal as among the fastest-growing sites to buy fine jewelry online.

 According to her CFDA biography, she is known for fine jewelry with modern designs, featuring graphic shapes, clean and asymmetrical lines, and bold fluid movements.

 Recognition

-Mimi So has been recognized for her philanthropy for children's charities, attending with Kanye West.
+Mimi So has been recognized for her philanthropy for children's charities such as the NYFA, New York Fine Arts and APEX for Youth.

 In 2003, Harvard Business School selected her business plan as a case study, after which she became an annual guest speaker.
 A&E’s Biography Magazine featured the designer as a subject, and in its advertising campaign.

 In 2012, television show 1stLook NY (New York NBC affiliate) produced a biographical video profile, that was also broadcast in the city's 13,000 taxi cabs for two weeks.